A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

-Education: BA, 2006, Creighton University, Omaha, NE; PhD, 2011, Michigan State University, East Lansing, MI.
-Publications: The Pedagogies and Politics of Liking (Routledge, 2017), Genders and Sexualities in Education: Toward Queer Thriving (Palgrave MacMillan, 2018), On Liking the Other: Queer Subjects and Religious Discourses (Myers Education Press, 2022).
-Awards: Spencer Foundation Large Research Grant on Education, Hunt-Simes Junior Visiting Chair of Sexuality Studies at Sydney Social Sciences and Humanities Advanced Research Centre at the University of Sydney, University of Illinois Chicago Award for Creative Activity, Innovation 80 CoGen Grant, Outstanding Book Award from Society of Professors of Education (2020; 2022).
+Visiting Fellow at the Neubauer Collegium (University of Chicago, 2025–2026); Spencer Foundation Large Research Grant on Education (2023–2026); Hunt-Simes Visiting Chair of Sexuality Studies at Sydney Social Sciences and Humanities Advanced Research Centre (SSSHARCH) (University of Sydney, 2024–2026); Hunt-Simes Junior Visiting Chair of Sexuality Studies at SSSHARC (University of Sydney, 2023); University of Illinois Chicago Award for Creative Activity; Innovation 80 CoGen Grant; Outstanding Book Award from Society of Professors of Education (2020; 2022).

 Personal Statement

-As a queer scholar, I am sensitive to the importance of including diverse voices and experiences in teaching, writing, and making.
+As a philosopher of education, I am sensitive to the importance of including diverse voices and experiences in teaching, writing, and making.
 I create courses that allow my students to engage written texts through experiences grounded in our diverse communities.
 My goal in teaching is to develop our critical thinking, writing, and making skills, along with our ability to debate issues in a constructive and agonistic manner.
 This is so we can speak to and about the lived realities of one another while developing our understanding of the histories, politics, and ethics involved in education.
 Throughout my teaching, I seek to provide students with encounters outside the classroom that take advantage of the rich cultural resources in Chicago.

-My first solo-authored book - Sexualities and Genders in Education: Toward Queer Thriving - contemplated the work of what happens upon and after queer survival.
+My first solo-authored book—Sexualities and Genders in Education: Toward Queer Thriving—contemplated the work of what happens upon and after queer survival.
 If queer has survived into various threats, my work explored the next steps for cultivating queer lives, practices, and aesthetics.
-Utilizing a range of sources and arguments—popular and obscure— I speculated into the 21st century as a time to further generate new forms and modes of queerness.
-This book was awarded an Outstanding Book award in 2020 from the Society of Professors of Education.
+Utilizing a range of sources and arguments—popular and obscure—I speculated into the 21st century as a time to further generate new forms and modes of queerness.
+This book was awarded an Outstanding Book Award in 2020 from the Society of Professors of Education.

 Courses